codecentric/NSMenuFX/README.md

     </dependency>
 ## Gradle

-Add the following lines to the dependencies in your `build.gradle`
+Add the following line to the dependencies in your `build.gradle`

 	compile "de.codecentric.centerdevice:centerdevice-nsmenufx:2.1.6"